 Every overseas corporation conducting business in Myanmar must within 28 days of the end of its financial year in the country of origin file an annual return with DICA to confirm and update its particulars.
-Non-compliance with this requirement will result in the suspension and de-registration of the branch office.

 5. Financial statements of overseas corporation